sbaresearch/prekey-pogo/README.md

 This artifact contains source code demonstrating how to leverage an open-source WhatsApp client (emulating a companion session) to interact with WhatsApp's internal API.
 The software allows retrieval of a session directory and the corresponding prekey material for any arbitrary phone number.

-## Security, privacy, and ethical concerns
+## Security, Privacy, and Ethical Concerns
 We want to highlight that all findings (including our corresponding WOOT paper) were reported via Meta's bug bounty program (ticket #10212619137590341) in March 2025.
 The ticket was closed as a duplicate and Meta neither followed up on our questions, nor request an embargo for the public release of our findings.
 To the best of our knowledge, most attacks presented in the paper remain unfixed and should still work.